vinayvarmag/FIT5163_Passwordmanager/README.md

 # Encryption and decryption
- * Add working encrypt and decrypt functions.
+ * Add working encrypt and decrypt functions. (done)
  * Add authenticator support.
 # account lists
  * Make the accounts as a selectable list.